schxslt/schxslt2/README.md

 [Proposal 3](https://github.com/Schematron/schematron-enhancement-proposals/issues/3)

-The Schematron specification limits the the reuse of abstract rules to the current pattern element.
+The Schematron specification limits the reuse of abstract rules to the current pattern element.
 The ```@href attribute``` on ```extends``` was introduced in 2016 to overcome this limitation but requires a schema author to externalize abstract rules for them to be used.